syncfusion-content/maui-docs/MAUI/DataForm/floating-label-layout.md

 {% endtabs %}

 #### None

-The `None` container type does not add any border or background to the text input field and it can be enabled by setting the `ContainerType`property to `None` in `DataForm` or in `DataFormItem` container, it will have empty background and enough spacing.
+The `None` container type adds no border or background to the text input field.
+It can be enabled by setting the `ContainerType` property to `None` in the `DataForm` or `DataFormItem` container.
+It will have an empty background and enough spacing.

 {% tabs %}
 {% highlight XAML %}